seppwc/Blog-Posts/FJSUTH-01-Introduction.md

     }
 ```

+so that is the basic API of FuchsiaJS, There are other parts that are in developement which I will write about in the future, such as Guards and Pipes, and the API may also change several times (it already has changed a few times).

-so that is the basic API of FuchsiaJS, In the next entry I will explore the project set up and how you can use JSX in node and how its implemented in FuchsiaJS.
+ In the next entry I will explore the project set up and how you can use JSX in node and how its implemented in FuchsiaJS.